makkus/freckles/src/freckles/doc/installation.md

 wget -O - https://freckles.sh | bash
 ```

 This will download the appropriate binary into ``$HOME/.local/share/freckles/bin``.
-You can configure the install process with environment variables, more details can be found in the [freck documentation](https://gitlab.com/freckles-io/freck)
+You can configure the install process with environment variables, more details can be found in the [freck documentation](https://gitlab.com/freckles-io/freck).

+If you have security concerns using this, please visit the [security section](/doc/security#the-bootstrap-script).

 ### What does this do?